Tell me if you can relate to this.

 Yet lately, you have no idea as to how to cash out those online dollars in Nepal.

 Man, I feel you.
 I have been there.

-Just as easy as it sounds to make money with, online transaction in Nepal is such a pain in the ass.
+Just as easy as it sounds to make money, making an international transaction in Nepal is such a pain in the ass.

 Let’s just suppose.
 You have everything achieved.
 An awesome client.
 An amazing pay.
 And a great career ahead.